Kodnot/ToNote/README.md

 Key features of the app

 -Use ctrl + Plus/Minus to easily navigate between textboxes and todos.
--Backspace can also be used on an emtpy note or todo to remove it.
+-Alt + shift + backspace can be used to immediately delete a note/todo, even if it still contains text.
 -You can also create a note or todo without even moving your mouse!
 Simply type /note or /todo into text box and newly created entry will appear.